twday/Fove-Unity-API/README.md

 Run the executable and run the installer.
 Make sure you have the latest version of the [nVidia graphics drivers](http://www.geforce.com/drivers)

-Once the installation is complete
+Once the installation is complete, the runtime should be started automatically

 ## Calibration
 Calibration should run on first use.